tannatsri/Elixir/README.md

-# elixir
+# Elixir - The Tech Community

-A new Flutter project.
+This is an adorid app built on Flutter with PostgreSQL as database.

 ## Getting Started